ICanBoogie/ICanBoogie/README.md

 ## Autoconfig

-The _Autoconfig_ feature automatically generates a configuration file from the available low-level components.
+The _Autoconfig_ feature automatically generates a configuration file from the available low-level components participating in the _Autoconfig_ process.
 Currently, it is used to define configuration constructors, paths to component configurations, paths to locale message catalogs, and paths to modules.